aw-emberex/ActivityModuleTest/README.txt

 Updating Covalent (CNOW) to Use the New Version
 -------------------------------------------------------------------------------

-Within the Covalent project, edit "root/include/covalent/modules.properties", and update the version number.
+Within the CengageNOW project, edit "root/include/covalent/modules.properties", and update the version number.
 Commit your changes to the project.

 -------------------------------------------------------------------------------